rayheberer/rayheberer.ai/content/blog/tweetprocessing.md

 ### Twitter's Automatic Tweet Processing

 I can't really say how I arrived at the workaround to this problem.
 By collecting clues from pages like [Twitter SMS Commands](https://support.twitter.com/articles/14020) and [Twitter's Link Service](https://support.twitter.com/articles/109623) I had some directions to pursue using trial and error.
-It just so happened that I succeeded after the first trial.
+It just so happened that I succeeded after just a couple trials.

 Briefly, if you tweet through SMS and prepend a twitter handle to your tweet, you will respond to that person.
 Also, if you include a link in a tweet, it will automatically be shortened to something in http://t.co.

 Now, there's no reason to expect this to have a correspondence to tweeting using the function in the twitteR package, but it does.
-Shown below are ways of responding to and quoting tweets, where the "twt" argument is an status object from the twitteR package.
+Shown below are ways of responding to and quoting tweets, where the "twt" argument is a status object from the twitteR package.

 ```
 retweet = function(twt, comment=NULL) {